United Kingdom landscape

 Official Import Rules

 The UK requires all pet cats to enter as manifest cargo through an approved carrier and approved route — cabin and checked baggage are NOT permitted.
-Cats must have an ISO 15-digit microchip (implanted before rabies vaccination), a valid rabies vaccination at least 21 days old, and for non-EU/non-listed countries, a rabies antibody titer test (FAVN) with results ≥0.
+Cats must have an ISO 11784/11785-compliant microchip (15-digit, implanted before rabies vaccination), a valid rabies vaccination with a minimum wait of 21 complete days after receiving the first rabies vaccination (or the final dose in an initial vaccination course) before travel — the exact waiting period may vary depending on the specific vaccine used — and for non-listed countries, a rabies antibody titre test (blood test) with results ≥0.5 IU/ml taken at least 30 days after vaccination.
+Tattoos are only accepted if applied before 3 July 2011 and still legible.

 Medical Roadmap